-Although the project was not fully complete, the building began to be occupied from the beginning of the academic year 1970/71, with access to four lecture theatres in Autumn 1970.
-The building was not finally completed until 1971.
+Although the project was not entirely finished, the building began to be occupied from the beginning of the academic year 1970/71, with access to four lecture theatres in Autumn 1970 and the building was not finally completed until 1971.
 The 10th Irish Conference of Historians used Room G20 in May 1971.
 Plans for the building had begun in the presidency of Dr J. J. McHenry and it was constructed during the presidency of Dr Michael Donal McCarthy, who created the Development Plan Report in 1972.
 There was apparently no official opening ceremony for the new Science Building – no doubt patience about completion had grown thin.
 The building was named the Kane Building in 1997 after Sir Robert Kane FRS, the first President of Queen’s College, Cork.

 Aerial view of the Kane Building - 1971